Regrada Documentation

 regrada baseline

-Runs all discovered cases once and writes baseline snapshots.
+Runs all discovered cases once and writes baseline snapshots to the local snapshot directory.

 regrada baseline